kimchi fried rice recipe

 • Frozen vegetables – I’ve always used frozen vegetables in my fried rice because they’re easy to store and easy to cook with.
 You can also use fresh vegetables if you want to.
 I would cook the fresh vegetables longer if you choose to use them.

 • Cooked rice – It’s better to use cooked rice because some of the moisture has left the rice, so it doesn’t get too soggy from all the other ingredients you add to the dish (kimchi, soy sauce, sesame oil).
+For the best way to cook rice, check out my comprehensive guide on how to cook rice.

 • Dark soy sauce – Adds color and umami flavor to the dish.
 You can also use regular soy sauce as a substitute and tamari as a gluten free substitute.